MilesBHuff/Dotfiles/ReadMe.rst

 | The files in this repository are generally intended for an Arch Linux system.
 | There is going to be considerable overlap between this repository, and my
   Optimal Theme repository.
-Generally speaking, the latter is going to be a subset of this repository, containing only a minimal amount of settings -- those that are necessary to get the Optimal theme.
+Generally speaking, the latter is going to be a subset of the former, and will contain only a minimal amount of settings -- those that are necessary to for the Optimal theme to work.

 License
 ================================================================================